 For players who insist on power and portability, there aren’t many better options than this Vox.
 It boasts a huge 50 watts of power through an 8” speaker, plus an insane array of features including a looper, a mic input, and swing out raisers to allow players to angle their amplifier up.

-The Vox Mini Go 50 is a behemoth in the world of battery powered amps.
-It has swathes of features, and comes from a brand who have made amps for some of the biggest acts in history.
+The Vox Mini Go 50 is a behemoth in the world of battery-powered amps.
+It has tons of features and comes from a brand that have made amps for some of the biggest acts in history.

 It made good use of the 50 watts of power, delivering huge volume through the 8” speaker.
 The speaker itself was one of the weaker areas for this amp, especially at high volume.
 It got just a touch muddier than expected, but fortunately, this amp does accept aftermarket speakers if you choose to upgrade.

 We did like the range of preset Vox amp models built right into the controls.
-There were 10 models to choose from, and they were all surprisingly effective.
-We also liked the range of built in FX, and the 3 band EQ.
+There were ten models to choose from, and they were all surprisingly effective.
+We also liked the range of built-in FX and the 3-band EQ.

-Verdict: The Vox Mini Go 50 is a great choice for everyone from street performers to garage band jammers.
-It offers the power needed to keep up with a band, and also a flexible battery arrangement.
-The fact that it came with a looper built in was a real bonus, too.
+Verdict: The Vox Mini Go 50 is a great choice for everyone, from street performers to garage-band jammers.
+It offers the power needed to keep up with a band and also a flexible battery arrangement.
+The fact that it came with a looper built in was a real bonus.